klamping/unmanagement/manuscript/future-fixes.md

+# It Will be Better In the Future

 I love the future.
 I love thinking about how things will be 100% better in it.
 I'll have more time, I'll have more knowledge and I'll do those bigs things that I just don't have time for right now in the present.

 Which leads me to my next way to achieve 0% productivity: